What does a car suspension do?

 - Telescopic.
 The most common type of shock absorbers used on both front and rear suspension systems.

 - Strut type shock absorbers.
-Designed to replace part of your suspension system for handling greater loads and rugged conditions.
+Designed to replace part of your suspension system, strut-type shock absorbers are made for handling the greater loads, larger forces, and rugged conditions being faced by your car or truck.

 What are torsion bars?

-Torsion bars are metal rods that are attached at one end to the body of your vehicle and at the other end to the suspension lower link.
-They are designed to absorb energy by twisting as the wheel passes over road bumps and irregularities.
+Torsion bars are metal rods, one end of which is attached to the body of your vehicle while the other end is attached to the suspension lower link.
+They are designed to absorb energy by twisting as the vehicle’s wheel passes over road bumps and irregularities.
 Right after the bump, the bars return to their original position and restore your vehicle to its normal drive height.
 The entire process of twisting and applying resistance forces resembles the way springs function in popular suspension systems.

 Torsion bars are used on front-end suspensions because of their easy adjustability.
 They are designed to cover almost all types of cars, trucks, and SUVs on the road.
 Example of torsion bars can be found here: Hotchkis Torsion Bars.

-Torsion bars leveling kits designed to add room for oversized wheel and tire packages designed for heavy duty towing.
+Torsion bars leveling kits are designed to add room for a vehicle aiming to upgrade with an oversized wheel and tire packages.
+They are also designed for vehicles that are utilized for heavy-duty towing.
 Dedicated torsion bar leveling kits come with a set of torsion keys that will help you to level the front of your truck with the rear.
-If you are looking for the absolute best in strength, forged torsion keys are the better option over cast torsion keys.
-An example: Daystar Torsion Bar Key Leveling Kit
+If you are looking for the absolute best in strength, forged torsion keys are the better option instead of cast torsion keys.
+An example: Daystar Torsion Bar Key Leveling Kit.
+Whether you drive a Ford, Mercedes, Toyota, BMW, VW or any other vehicle, your truck's/car's suspension is essential.